Change location settings | Pixel

-Google has a list of location-based services, including:
+Google has location-based services, including:

-- Emergency Location Service for your Android device: Learn how to manage Android Emergency Location Service.
+Emergency Location Service for your Android device:

-- Use location for time zone on your Android device: To get time zone updates based on location, learn how to manage location for time zone.
+- Use location for time zone on your device: To get time zone updates based on location, learn how to manage location for time zone.

 - Location in Search: To get more helpful results when you search on Google, learn how to manage location permissions for websites and apps.